-If you suffered from injuries after being involved in a car accident in Washington County, Maryland with another driver and the accident was not your fault, you may be able to file a personal injury lawsuit against the driver that was responsible.
+If you suffered from injuries after being involved in a car accident in Washington County, MD with another driver and the accident was not your fault, you may be able to file a personal injury lawsuit against the driver that was responsible.
 Through this lawsuit you can recover compensation for your pain and suffering, medical bills, lost income and potential future earnings, and more.

 Damages You Can Get for a Car Accident Lawsuit in Washington County, MD